atet/unity/README.md

    [![.img/step03b.png](.img/step03b.png)](#nolink)

    * We must manually drag the button in the top-left window pane into where the white outline is.
-This brings the button into the actual view you will see when using the program (top-center window pane).
+This brings the button into the actual view you will see when using the program (this is simulated in the top-center window pane with blue background).

    [![.img/step03c.png](.img/step03c.png)](#nolink)